csr/Twitter-Sentiment-Analysis/README.md

 python twitterstream.py > output.json
 ```

 This will create a continous stream of tweets and save it to a file named `output.json`.
-To stop, press control + C on your keyboard.
+Let it run for a while to generate new tweets, and then press control + C on your keyboard to stop.

 ## License
 This directory is licensed under the MIT License.